 Watering To Grow Marigolds In A Container

 Put the pot in a location where the marigolds will receive at least six hours of direct sunlight.
-Water the marigold when the top 1 to 2 inches (2.5 to 5 cm) of soil is dry.
+Water the marigold when the soil's top 1 to 2 inches (2.5 to 5 cm) is dry.
 Once the earth has dried, deeply water it once again.

 For the first week or so after planting, marigolds require moist soil to develop a sturdy root system.
 Once established, they need watering about once a week, more frequently during the hot summer months.

 Overwatering marigolds might result in root rot.
 Marigolds that are overwatered may develop fungi.

 Additional indicators of excessive irrigation include wilting and drooping.
 To prevent these issues, always let the soil dry out between waterings.